JuliaShiweiHuang/myhubot/README.md

     what is your favorite ***

-For example, food, band, programming language.
+For example: food, band, programming language.
 And Hubot will give you an answer given its best knowledge.
+Please note that this command is using .reply method and it will allow Hubot to repond message directl to a user with an @ reply.

+There are somemore cute messages that you could test.
+For example:

+    Do you have a girlfriend?

+Or

+    Hello bot!

+That's about it.
+More functionalities are still under the development process.

 ### Running echohuang Locally